 Simone* glanced into the box that I opened in the kitchen.
-She ruffled through a couple of things, peeling back a thin layer of its contents and threw her hands up and exclaimed: “All this can go!”
-Prior to her frustrated declaration, our team of organizers had been helping her for several hours to unpack and organize a two-bedroom apartment.
-This project came months after her move-in as she prepared for a new life after a divorce, an out-of-state relocation, job change, and down-size from living in a 5-bedroom home for many years with her ex-husband.
-Although she had let go of a lot of things before her move, she didn’t realize how much more she needed to continue to let go of in order to live in the modern, minimal way she was hoping for in this new chapter of her life.
+She ruffled through a couple of things, peeling back a thin layer of its contents, and threw her hands up and exclaimed: “All this can go!”
+Before her frustrated declaration, our organizers had been helping her unpack and organize a two-bedroom apartment for several hours.
+This project came months after her move-in as she prepared for a new life after a divorce, an out-of-state relocation, a job change, and a down-size from living in a 5-bedroom home for many years with her ex-husband.
+Although she had let go of many things before her move, she didn’t realize how much more she needed to continue to let go of to live in the modern, minimal way she was hoping for in this new chapter of her life.

-Earlier in the appointment, Simone had expressed she didn’t want much from the 15-20 boxes in the kitchen but she really wanted her Waterford crystal glasses.
-After her fatigue-induced expression that all in the box she lightly glanced inside of could be discarded or donated, I noticed some wrapped contents at the bottom of the box.
-Instead of being elated she was purging with ease, I realized she was a bit tired from all the decision making and alas, we still had not found the Waterford glasses.
+Earlier in the appointment, Simone had expressed she didn’t want much from the 15-20 boxes in the kitchen, but she really wanted her Waterford crystal glasses.
+After her fatigue-induced expression that all in the box she lightly glanced inside could be discarded or donated, I noticed some wrapped contents at the bottom of the box.
+Instead of being elated, she was purging with ease, I realized she was a bit tired from all the decision-making, and alas, we still had not found the Waterford glasses.

 Perhaps she was making a hasty decision?
 I encouraged her to look more thoroughly at the box before she made her final decision to donate its entire contents.
-She followed my advice and lo and behold!
+She followed my advice, and lo and behold!
 As you might have already guessed, her Waterford glasses were wrapped and beautifully preserved at the bottom of a box full of unwanted kitchen items.
-We unwrapped them and placed them on the counter and marked the box for donation pick up for 123 Junk to haul away.
+We unwrapped them, placed them on the counter, and marked the box for donation pick up for 123 Junk to haul away.

-It’s often heard that people are fearful of hiring professional organizers because they think we “make them throw their things away”.
-While working with professional organizers is often varied as seeing a doctor, (two doctors may prescribe two very different things for the same symptoms), I am optimistic to say that most professional organizers won’t make you feel obligated to get rid of treasured items just so your home can look picture perfect.
-Most of the time, our goal is to help you function well in your space and if possible for you, to love the space you’re using.
+People are often fearful of hiring professional organizers because they think we “make them throw their things away.”
+While working with professional organizers is often varied as seeing a doctor (two doctors may prescribe two very different things for the same symptoms), I am optimistic to say that most professional organizers won’t make you feel obligated to get rid of treasured items just so your home can look picture perfect.
+Most of the time, our goal is to help you function well in your space and, if possible, for you to love the space you’re using.
 How do we go about coaching you to the right conclusion for you?

 If I dumped a 1000-piece jigsaw puzzle on the table and walked away with the box, how successful would you be at putting it together?
-I dare say, it’s virtually impossible.
-You wouldn’t be sure if I had dumped two 500-piece puzzles together let alone what picture you’re endeavoring to put together.
+I dare say it’s virtually impossible.
+You wouldn’t be sure if I dumped two 500-piece puzzles together, let alone what picture you’re endeavoring to put together.
 So it goes with organizing a space.

 We need to know what the picture on the box looks like before we even touch the pieces (or belongings).
 How do we know what the picture of the space should look like when we’re done?
 We ask our clients.
-During a consultation and continuously throughout the process, we ask questions to define what the goals are.
-Whether they initially have a vision or they just want to “blow up” all the things in the room that have accumulated over time (actual words from past clients), ultimately our clients know how they’d like the room to function when we’re done the organizing.
+During a consultation and throughout the process, we ask questions to define the goals.
+Whether they initially have a vision or want to “blow up” all the things in the room that have accumulated over time (actual words from past clients), ultimately, our clients know how they’d like the room to function when we’re done with the organizing.
 Crafting?
 Relaxing?
 Exercise room?
-What’s the function and even better, what’s the feel of the room or space once it’s organized?
+What’s the function, and even better, what’s the feel of the room or space once it’s organized?

-After seeing the “picture on the box”, so to speak, we can then help our clients make decisions on what stays, what goes, and where things live; and if we are creating the vision they had at the outset.
+After seeing the “picture on the box,” so to speak, we can then help our clients make decisions on what stays, what goes, and where things live, and if we are creating the vision they had at the outset.
 We keep our clients on track to look at the forest while they might only see trees.
-So instead of arbitrarily making people get rid of things, we can perhaps push them to find their treasured items that they desire to keep and like Simone we help keep the Waterford glasses.
+So instead of arbitrarily making people get rid of things, we can perhaps push them to find the treasured items they desire to keep, and like Simone, we help keep the Waterford glasses.

 Set a defined time limit (2-4 hours is usually a healthy limit)